300 (2006)

 One of the most visually impressive films I have ever seen, 300 is based on a comic book’s interpretation of the battle between the Spartans and the Persians in 480 B.C.

 The life of a Spartan is that of a soldier.
-From infancy, the sons are raised to know and train with the blade, then sent into the wilds to prove themselves worthy of joining the army.
-That is the story of King Leonidas (Gerard Butler), who has ruled over Sparta with tremendous strength and courage.
-But forces are stirring beyond their borders and a messenger comes to inform him that the King of Persia, Xerxes, intends to claim these lands as part of his ever-increasing kingdom.
-Bolstered in courage by his outspoken wife Gorgo (Lena Headey), the response from Leonidas is to seek the wisdom of the oracle in whether or not to go to war.
-Corrupt and well-paid by those who would secretly support Xerxes, the oracle's servants warn him against such an action.
-According to the laws of Sparta, the king cannot take his armies to war without their consent, so he forms a legion of 300 willing men to accompany him as an "escort" to the mountain pass where the Persians will attempt to enter their shores.
+From infancy, they raise their sons to know and train with the blade, then send them into the wilds to prove themselves worthy of joining the army.
+That is the story of King Leonidas (Gerard Butler), who rules Sparta with strength and courage.
+But forces are stirring beyond their borders and a messenger comes to inform him the King of Persia, Xerxes, intends to claim these lands as part of his ever-increasing kingdom.
+Bolstered in courage by his outspoken wife Gorgo (Lena Headey), the response from Leonidas is to seek the wisdom of the oracle in whether to go to war.
+Corrupt and well-paid by those who would secretly support Xerxes, the oracle’s servants warn him against such an action.
+According to the laws of Sparta, the king cannot take his armies to war without their consent, so he forms a legion of 300 willing men to accompany him as an “escort” to the mountain pass where the Persians will attempt to enter their shores.

-There, they engage in fierce combat and one that might put an end to Xerxes' ambitions to conquer Sparta once and for all, little realizing that there is a potential traitor lurking on the outskirts.
-While this is certainly a testosterone-driven movie and may as such appeal to primarily men, I found much to enjoy about it.
-The cinematography and backdrops were all computer-animated and while this is apparent, the audience doesn't care because it is so rich and unique to anything we have seen before that it opens our imagination to an entirely new world.
-I am not often impressed and in this case, I was very impressed -- not only with the visual graphics, but the seamlessness in which the actors are incorporated into it.
-The costuming is limited but the designers have found way to emphasize the culture through what garments there are.
+There, they engage in fierce combat that might put an end to Xerxes’ ambitions to conquer Sparta once and for all, little realizing there is a potential traitor lurking on the outskirts.
+While this is a testosterone-driven movie, I found much to enjoy about it.
+The cinematography and backdrops were all computer-animated, but the audience doesn’t care because it is so rich and unique to anything we have seen before that it opens our imagination to an entirely new world.
+While I’m not easily impressed, this movie impressed me, not only with the visual graphics, but the seamlessness in which the actors are incorporated into it.
+The designers emphasize the culture with the garments.
 The armor and absence of more than a single garment on most of the men is not historically accurate, but done to underline the principles of their society, which is an emphasis on masculinity.
-Those intrigued by ancient history will also find it interesting to note that this is the same Xerxes mentioned in scripture (although this one is nine feet tall!).
+Those intrigued by ancient history will find it interesting that this is the same Xerxes mentioned in scripture (although this one is nine feet tall!).

 Sexual Content: